hdefazio/ansible_mcp_demo/README.md

 ## Demo: Whale Shark PR Migration Tracker

 The `whale_shark_demo/whale-shark-pr-migration.yml` playbook showcases both MCP servers working together in a practical workflow.
-It tracks stale pull requests, monitors their health, and provides ocean-themed status reports.
+It tracks stale pull requests, monitors their health, and posts ocean-themed status comments directly on PRs.

 ### What It Does